777arc/textbook/content/noise.rst

 .. image:: ../_images/central_limit_theorem.svg
    :align: center
    :target: ../_images/central_limit_theorem.svg
+   :alt: Central limit theorem visualized as the sum of many random processes leading to a normal distribution (a.k.a. gaussian distribution)

 The Gaussian distribution is also called the "Normal" distribution (recall a bell curve).